Museum of the Home: Museum

-With the reopening of the refurbished and extended buildings in Summer 2021 the museum has 80 per cent more exhibition space for its collections and 50 per cent more public space, with its entrance now facing Hoxton station.
+With the reopening of the refurbished and extended buildings in summer 2021 the museum has 80 per cent more exhibition space for its collections and 50 per cent more public space, with its main entrance now facing Hoxton station.
 The Financial Times' correspondent praised the Museum's refurbishment and exhibits, stating: "There is nothing else quite like the Museum of the Home ...
 Other museums tend to dwell on the finest artefacts, the most famous chairs, lamps or most beautiful manufactured pieces.
 This is not that.
 This is about how even the humblest of homes reveals rich, unique stories, a recognition that culture is not only the domain of museums but of all of our front rooms, bedside tables and the snaps in photo albums (or on phones) of years of family dinners in the room with slightly ropey wallpaper, the stopped clock, those old plates and granny’s dining table."

 The Times dwelt on Michael McMillan's West Indian front room: "The stand-out set is the new West Indian front room circa 1976 with its glittery cushions, pineapple ice bucket and kitsch souvenirs from St Vincent.
 A proper home with cheering clutter ...
 The gardens are heavenly, the gift shop divine.
 It might be the best present-shopping spot in London."

-As part of its exhibits the museum also has a mission to rethink the way we live now, with the museum's director Sonia Solicari stating that: "“Interestingly, the almshouses are beginning to look like a viable model for 21st-century housing ...
-Each person had the essentials, a bed and a table, and relied on itinerant food sellers, bakehouses and bathhouses.
-People are thinking about pod living now, and how we can make these smaller homes work.
-There’s an idea where our home is just a base and we get everything else we need from outside the home in shared and communal spaces.
-There are new artists’ homes in Barking and Dagenham like this — made with communal and shared spaces as an integral part of the plan.
-The home of the future is looking a lot like the past.”
+The Museum's director Sonia Solicari views the almshouse as "a viable model for 21st-century housing", comparing it to the modern concept of pod living and saying that "The home of the future is looking a lot like the past."

 In 2022, the museum held a Festival of Sleep and a Winter Festival, and the BBC series Antiques Roadshow filmed a toys and childhood special at the museum.
 In 2023 the museum began to host exhibitions exploring the meaning of home to diverse communities, with disability rights activist Paul Darke curating an exhibition displaying toys that represent disability including characters from Ironside, The Simpsons and the Barbie collection.
+In early summer 2023 "No Place Like Home (A Vietnamese Exhibition) Part II" showed at the museum and was co-curated and led by KV Duong and Hoa Dung Clerget, featuring a group of Vietnamese diasporic artists.
+In June 2023, the museum announced the joint acquisition with Tate of Rebecca Solomon's 1861 painting, A Young Teacher.